Breastfeeding: what diet?

 Divide this number by 10.

-Example: a woman who naturally weighs 63 kg will need 630 calories.
+Example: A woman who naturally weighs 63 kg will need 630 calories.

 Should a breastfeeding mother be hyper-vigilant about her calorie intake?